assignments-codex/level-1-assignments/week-5/day-3-assignment.md

 #### Objective

-App Lab Lesson 3 Multi-screen Apps.
-Build a 3-screen app with navigation.
+Lesson 4 Variables.
+Show a working variable that updates the UI.

 #### Requirements

-1. Create three screens and title labels.
+1. Complete the Lesson 4 levels you started in class.
-2. Add nav buttons on every screen and use `onEvent` + `setScreen` to navigate.
+2. Display a variable in the UI and update it during an event.
-3. Each content screen must display unique content.
+3. Keep ids and variable names readable.

 #### Screenshots

 - Share link
-- One screenshot on a non-home screen
+- One screenshot of the app running with the value visible
-- One code screenshot of your `onEvent` + `setScreen` calls
+- One code screenshot that shows the variable and the event that updates it

 #### Reflection

-- One thing you learned about `setScreen`
+- What triggers your update
-- One naming rule for ids you will keep
+- One naming rule you will keep
-- One improvement you would add
+- One improvement you would add next

 #### Rubric (20 pts)

-- Three screens + titles 0–5
+- Lesson 4 completion 0–5
-- Navigation works from all screens 0–5
+- Variable updates UI 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5